IFSCA spotlights India investment opportunities in Investor Awareness Series - www.lokmattimes.com

 IFSCA spotlights India investment opportunities in Investor Awareness Series

-Gandhinagar (Gujarat) [India], October 16: IFSCA is unveiling a series of videos to spotlight India’s vibrant investment opportunities at ...
+PNN Gandhinagar (Gujarat) [India], October 17: IFSCA is unveiling a series of videos to spotlight India's vibrant investment opportunities ...

 Through a series of physical events and digital content, IFSCA and other market participants are highlighting the numerous investment opportunities that have been attracting investors' attention from domestic shores as well as abroad.
 Additionally, new regulatory initiatives making investments in the IFSC fast, friction-free and seamless have also been discussed.